Algorithms, hardness and graph products on a pursuit-evasion game

 \section{Abstract}

-In the $(s,d)$-spy game over a graph $G$, $k$ guards and one spy occupy some vertices of $G$ and, at each turn, the spy may move with speed $s$ (along at most $s$ edges) and each guard may move along one edge.
-The spy and the guards may occupy the same vertices.
-The spy wins if she reaches a vertex at distance more than the surveilling distance $d$ from every guard.
-This game was introduced by Cohen et al. in 2016 and is related to two well-studied games: Cops and robber game and Eternal Dominating game.
-The guard number $gn_{s,d}(G)$ is the minimum number of guards such that the guards have a winning strategy (of controlling the spy) in the graph $G$.
-In 2018, it was proved that deciding if the spy has a winning strategy is NP-hard for every speed $s\geq 2$ and distance $d\geq 0$.
-In this paper, we initiate the investigation of the guard number in grids and in graph products.
-We obtain a strict upper bound on the strong product of two general graphs and obtain examples with King grids that match this bound and other examples for which the guard number is smaller.
-We also obtain the exact value of the guard number in the lexicographical product of two general graphs for any distance $d\geq 2$.
-From the algorithmic point of view, we prove a positive result: if the number $k$ of guards is fixed, the spy game is solvable in polynomial XP time $O(n^{3k+2})$ for every speed $s\geq 2$ and distance $d\geq 0$.
-In other words, the spy game is XP when parameterized by the number of guards.
-This XP algorithm is used to obtain an FPT algorithm on the $P_4$-fewness of the graph.
-As a negative result, we prove that the spy game is W[2]-hard even in bipartite graphs when parameterized by the number of guards, for every speed $s\geq 2$ and distance $d\geq 0$, extending the hardness result of Cohen et al. in 2018.
+In the $(s,d)$-spy game over a graph, introduced by Cohen et al. in 2016, one spy and $k$ guards occupy vertices of a graph and, at each turn, each guard may move along one edge and the spy may move along at most $s$ edges.
+The guards win if, after a finite number of turns, they ensure that the spy always remains at distance at most $d$ from at least one guard.
+The guard number is the minimum number of guards such that the guards have a winning strategy.
+In this paper, we investigate the spy game variant in which the guards are placed first, before the spy.
+We obtain a polynomial time algorithm for every speed $s\geq 2$ and distance $d\geq 0$ when the number of guards is a constant, which leads to a fixed parameter tractable algorithm on the $P_4$-fewness of the graph.
+We also prove that the spy game is NP-hard even in bipartite graphs with bounded diameter, for every speed $s\geq 2$ and distance $d\geq 0$.